HOW FLOOKUP SIMPLIFIES CRM DATA CLEANING AND FUZZY MATCHING

 In New_Leads_Import they added a column “Matched_AccountID” with formula:

-In Old_Accounts_Master the team used the menu path: Extensions > Flookup Data Wrangler > Remove Duplicates by Similarity, threshold set at 0.88, phonetic matching enabled for non-US names.
+In Old_Accounts_Master the team used the menu path: Extensions > Flookup Data Wrangler > Remove Duplicates > By percentage, threshold set at 0.88, phonetic matching enabled for non-US names.
 The list shrank from 37,000 to 34,800.

-To automate the process, they set up a scheduled daily job to fuzzy match new leads using the menu path: Extensions > Flookup Data Wrangler > Transformation functions > Schedule functions.
+To automate the process, they set up a scheduled daily job to fuzzy match new leads using the menu path: Extensions > Flookup Data Wrangler > Schedule data cleaning functions.
 This ensured each new import on Google Sheets was cleansed automatically without manual workarounds.

 2. Use normalisation functions to standardise names and remove stop-words.